habibcomsats/NVFlare/examples/brats18/README.md

 ## Introduction to MONAI, BraTS and Differential Privacy
 ### MONAI
-This example shows how to use [NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) on medical image applications.
+This example shows how to use [[BLINDED] FLARE](https://flare.readthedocs.io/en/main/index.html) on medical image applications.
 It uses [MONAI](https://github.com/Project-MONAI/MONAI),
 which is a PyTorch-based, open-source framework for deep learning in healthcare imaging, part of the PyTorch Ecosystem.
 ### BraTS